kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 print('After the transaction the new balance is {}'.format(client.get_account_balance(new_keypair.public_address)))
 ```

-# Conclusions
+## Conclusions
 This was a very short introduction to the Kin SDK for Python.
-This SDK is meant to run on a server and be the between your client apps and the Kin blockchain.
+This SDK is meant to run on a server and be the between your client apps and the Kin Blockchain.
 The SDK provides plenty more features for you to explore including support for channels to maximize your transaction throughput.

-# Downloads
+[//]: # (## Downloads)

-Download the full [main.py](main.py) for your convenience.
+[//]: # (Download the full main.py for your convenience.)

-Track progress and download the Python SDK on [GitHub](https://github.com/kinecosystem/kin-sdk-python/tree/v2-master).
+[//]: # (Track progress and download the Python SDK on GitHub.)